 Dark green pencil strokes from the grass’s base up to the middle can be used to add shadow to longer grass.
-For shorter strands, well placed marks below highlight strokes will add just the right amount of depth.
+For shorter strands, well placed marks below highlight strokes will add an amount of depth.

 One final tip for creating depth is to paint over everything with light gray or tan colors.
 Grass that is furthest back receives more coats of watercolor — while grass that is in the foreground gets less.

-Using all of these techniques on their own or in concert, I was able to create lush backgrounds for many of the portraits in my PaperFaces Project.
-Below are a few tree and grass examples to show what is possible just by varying the color and composition.
+Using these techniques on their own or in concert, I was able to create lush backgrounds for many of the portraits in my PaperFaces Project.
+Below are a few tree and grass examples to show what is possible by varying the color and composition.

 In the next article in this series I’ll take you through the techniques and steps I use to paint a blue skies, fluffy clouds, and sunsets.
 All three are the perfect compliments to a well drawn tree…